mawg0ud/Wireless-Sensor-Networks-Simulation/README.md

-# Wireless Sensor Network Optimization
+# Wireless Sensor Network Simulation

 This repository presents a research paper and MATLAB code for optimizing wireless sensor networks using a fixed topology and threshold-based analysis.